|

-Plants are usually grown in a garden for their ornamental value or for the
+Plants are usually grown in a garden for their ornamental value or for the edible fruits, vegetables, and herbs they produce.

-plants tend to be grown in flower gardens or water gardens while others
+As such, some plants tend to be grown in flower gardens or water gardens while others are more often grown in vegetable gardens or herb gardens.

-and track their plants' growth during the growing season.
+A garden journal can help gardeners plan their gardens and track their plants' growth during the growing season.

 The primary types of garden plants include annuals, perennials, bulbs,